disorderedmaterials/dissolve/docs/examples/benzene/step6.md

 > Layer &#8680; Create... &#8680; Calculate... &#8680; RDF and Neutron S(Q)
 {: .action .action_menu}
-> Show the module palette for the layer by clicking the _Show Palette_{: .text-green-100} button at the top left of the tab.
-{: .action .action_mouse}
+> Show the module palette for the layer by clicking the _Show Palette_{: .text-green-100} button at the top left of the tab {: .action .action_mouse}
 > Drag two additional [`NeutronSQ`](../../userguide/modules/neutronsq) modules from the `Correlation Functions` in the _Module Palette_{: .text-green-100} on the left, placing them after the existing [`RDF`](../../userguide/modules/rdf) module
 {: .step}